whitley40/releases/README.md

-# releases
+# release one pager
-one pager for releases built with grid and flex
+- one pager for releases built with grid and flex

+# getting started
+- Clone Repo
+- 'npm install' for dependencies
+- 'gulp' to run the project which will serve locally via browsersync
+- 'gulp clean' to clean the 'dist' folder